opensearch-project/documentation-website/_data-prepper/pipelines/configuration/processors/list-to-map.md

 ```
 {% include copy.html %}

 Run the pipeline.
-If successful, the processor returns the generated map based with objects mapped according to the `value_key`.
-For readability, the following example has been adjusted to multiple lines.
+If successful, the processor returns the generated map with objects mapped according to their `value_key`.
+Similar to the original source, which contains one line and therefore one event, the processors returns the following JSON as one line.
+For readability, the following example and all proceeding JSON example have been adjusted to multiple lines.

 ```json
 {